benjaminfoo/OpenTriad/readme.md

  * android - Contains the refactored android implementation

 ### Engine
 The projects core is the 'engine'-submodule.
-It consists of vaarious interfaces and default implementations.
+It consists of various interfaces and default implementations.
 The engine itself isn't runnable (well the tests are) instead there are different implementations provided.

 Model: